MuhammadUzair0786/EDA_Titanic-Dataset/README.md

 - Checked the structure, missing values, and basic statistics
 - Visualized distributions of numeric and categorical columns
 - Analyzed survival rates based on gender, passenger class, and age
-- Detected outliers using boxplots and Z-score
+- Detected outliers using boxplots

 - Explored correlations between features using a heatmap

 ## 📊 Tools and Libraries Used